 - Green beans are always a good side option chicken.

-- For an appetizer our Asian chicken wings are amazing!
+- For an appetizer our Asian inspired chicken wings are amazing!

 - For a fun drink, enjoy our pineapple cream smoothie.